Legend (2014 film)

-Legend was released on 28 March 2014 worldwide.

-Upon release, the film received mixed reviews from critics and went on to become the fourth-highest grossing film of 2014 in Telugu.
-The film received praise for the performances of Balakrishna and Babu in addition to the music, dialogues and direction.
+Legend was released on 28 March 2014 worldwide to positive reviews from critics and became the fourth-highest-grossing film of 2014, grossing over ₹70 crore worldwide.
+The film achieved an all-time record in the Telugu film industry by running for 400 days and became the first film to run for over 1000 days in South India.

 Plot

-1989: Jeetendra a cruel faction leader Kurnool visits at Vizag in 1989 when to fix up his alliance with local MLA’s daughter.
-During their return, he drives into an accident and also fires for all to fear.
-In that region, a family shares the hardships of the public.
-Despite the arbitrator’s mother's hindrance to being out of violence.
-The arbitrator just deserts Jeetendra to apologize when he talks smack.
-Therein, he affronts slaps Jeetendra and apprehends him when the antagonism undertakes.
-So, to acquit Jeetendra his father abducts the arbitrator’s wife & son.

-Soon after release, shockingly Jeetendra sights his father dead.
-Forthwith, he is aware that his father is eliminated by the boy as he has slain his mother.
-The incident severe impact on the arbitrator’s mother who asks him to stop still.
-But he replies it commenced and the answer is his son, the legend.
-Parallelly, Jeetendra’s enmity becomes permanent and he settles in Vizag to clutch the authority.
-Plus, he kills the arbitrator when a frightened old lady sends her grandson far away.
-Next, a sidekick MP divulges about Jaidev to Jeetendra’s youngest and spins rearward.
+1987: Jeetendra, a cruel faction leader from Kurnool, visits to fix up his alliance with local MLA’s daughter.
+During their return, he causes an accident and fires his gun when the villagers question him.
+In that region, a family shares the hardships of the public despite the arbitrator's mother's disapproval for violence.
+The arbitrator deserts Jeetendra to apologize when he talks smack.
+Therein, he affronts, slaps Jeetendra, and apprehends him when the antagonism undertakes.
+So, to acquit Jeetendra, his father abducts the arbitrator's wife & son.
+Soon after release, shockingly, Jeetendra sees his father dead.
+He finds out the boy killed his father as the father had murdered his mother.
+The incident severely impacts the arbitrator's mother, who asks him to stop the violence.
+But he replies that it commenced, and the answer is his son, the Legend.
+Parallelly, Jeetendra's enmity becomes permanent, and he settles in Vizag to clutch the authority.
+He secretly kills the arbitrator, and his mother sends his son far away to another country for safety.

-2014: Krishna is a valor at Dubai who is unable to tolerate any sort of injustice and knocks the lawbreakers.
-He proceeds to India with his fiancée Sneha for his espousal against his grandmother’s interest.
-On the way, he views Jeetendra’s elder one Chotu assassinating a former MLA Simhachalam to wind up a pending case and mold his father as Chief Minister.
-Krishna thrashes him, the episode is witnessed by Sneha’s father, a local DC.
-Later, while he is meeting Krishna, DC alerts him stating the brutality of Jeetendra.
-A day after, Chotu who is admitted to the hospital dies mysteriously.
-Whereat, Jeetendra infuriates to seek avenge and severe hunt of homicide.

-Since CCTV footage is missing at two sites Jeetendra declares the person is analogous.
-Overhearing it, DC cancels the match and bars, Sneha.
-Although, she skips and catches by Jeetendra via whom he finds the whereabouts of Krishna.
-Simultaneously, Krishna is advancing to his wedding venue with his conjoined extended family and they are assaulted by barbaric.
-At a temple, Jeetendra shoots Krishna who collapses, as well as, he orders his second son to slaughter the whole family and quit.
-Here as a flabbergast, lands Jaidev the Legend, elder brother of Krishna who onslaughts on blackguards and shields his men.
-Following this, Jaidev uproars against Jeetendra proclaims he is the one that butchered Chotu, and also warns him never to try to look back.
+2014: The tale shifts to Dubai where Krishna is a valor who cannot tolerate injustice and fights for justice.
+He proceeds to India with his fiancée Sneha for his wedding.
+On the way, he witnessess Jeetendra's elder son, Chotu, assassinating a former MLA, Simhachalam, to wind up a pending case and mold his father as Chief Minister.
+Krishna thrashes him.
+Sneha's father, a DC, witnesses it.
+Later, while he is meeting Krishna, DC alerts him, revealing Jeetendra's brutality.
+A day after, Chotu mysteriously dies in the hospital, which infuriates Jeetendra to seek revenge and a severe hunt for homicide.
+Since the CCTV footage is missing at two sites, Jeetendra declares the person is analogous.
+Overhearing it, DC decides to cancel the wedding and bars Sneha thinking Krishna is responsible for Chotu's death.
+However Sneha doesn't believe it and refuses to cancel the wedding.
+She later gets caught by Jeetendra, via whom he finds the whereabouts of Krishna.
+Simultaneously, Krishna is advancing to the wedding venue with his family, and barbarians assault them.
+Krishna collapses by becoming a victim of Jeetendra's bullets when the miscreant orders to slaughter the whole family and quits.
+As a flabbergast lands, Jaidev the Legend, the elder brother of Krishna, who onslaughts on blackguards and shields his people.
+Following this, Jaidev uproars against Jeetendra, revealing himself as the one who butchered Chotu and warning him never to try to look back.
+Next, a sidekick MP divulges Jaidev's past to Jeetendra's youngest son and the story spins rearward.